Sitchunyin/FYP/README.md

 yolo predict model=yolo11n.pt source='https://ultralytics.com/images/bus.jpg'
 ```

-The `yolo` command supports various tasks and modes, accepting additional arguments like `imgsz=640`.
-Explore the YOLO [CLI Docs](https://docs.ultralytics.com/usage/cli/) for more examples.

 ### Python

-Ultralytics YOLO can also be integrated directly into your Python projects.
-It accepts the same [configuration arguments](https://docs.ultralytics.com/usage/cfg/) as the CLI:
+Ultralytics YOLO can also be integrated directly into your Python projects:

 ```python
 from ultralytics import YOLO